 If operating housing, the housing must have met the criteria for the Gold Star Grower Housing award for at least two years.

 Certification of all personnel handling pesticides.

-Written or oral safety program governing use of pesticides, injury prevention, worker training.
+Written safety program governing use of pesticides, injury prevention and worker training.

 Injury and accident record below the average rate for the industry.

 Have an employee trained in first aid and CPR on site during all work shifts.

 The applicant must submit a written request to become a Gold Star Grower Flag recipient.
 The candidate will be sent a safety assessment checklist and packet of relevant NCDOL materials.
 When the candidate is ready for an on-site visit, an inspector from the Agricultural Safety and Health Bureau will visit the site and inspect the following:

 Housing during occupancy.

 The OSHA illness and injury forms for the site and for all sites contracted, if required to report, as well as safety rules, emergency procedures and examples of safe work procedures.